 - 1. The relevance of the proposal to the furtherance of the aims and priorities of this grant scheme (30%) - 2.
 The ability of the applicant to carry out the proposed research, demonstrated through a track record of relevant competencies, as appropriate to their career stage (30%) - 3.
 The design, resources and methodologies that are being brought to this project to enable its success, including personnel, skills, equipment, facilities, technologies and materials.
 Highlight those that are innovative or State of the Art (20%) - 4.
 Evidence of plan for impactful and relevant dissemination (20%)

-Who can apply:
+Who can apply?

-This scheme is open to archaeological researchers/archaeologists, including undergraduate students, postgraduate students, and PhD candidates.
+This scheme is open to archaeological researchers/archaeologists, including PhD students, undergraduate students, postgraduate students, for work in Ireland (including Northern Ireland).